-The "cross" was a sign of extreme shame.
-To the Jews and Romans, a crucified person was far from being chosen, anointed, or sent by God, but rather was cursed by God.
-One of the church fathers explained the cultural confusion: "They say that our madness consists in the fact that we put a crucified man in second place after the unchangeable and eternal God."18
+The cross was a sign of extreme shame.
+To the Jews and Romans, a crucified person was far from being chosen, anointed, or sent by God but rather was cursed by God.
+One of the church fathers explained the cultural confusion: "They say that our madness consists in the fact that we put a crucified man in second place after the unchangeable and eternal God."24 shedding your blood."
+Repentance can be very hard, yet it pales in comparison to what the Lord endured to give us the opportunity to repent.
+Jesus is the ultimate sufferer.
+Remembering this helps us keep our problems in perspective and gives us strength to abandon our sins.

-Hebrews 12:3 "Consider Him who endured such hostility from sinners, so that you will not grow weary and lose heart" (BSB) This is very humbling.
-Jesus' endurance not only allows Him to empathize with us, but it also sets an example for us.
-When we feel emotionally and spiritual exhausted from the trials of life, "consider" that Jesus endured what He did for us so that we would not "faint."
+Heb 12:3 (BSB).
+"Consider Him who endured such hostility from sinners, so that you will not grow weary and lose heart."
+This is very humbling.
+Jesus's endurance not only allows Him to empathize with us but also sets an example for us.
+When we feel emotionally and spiritually exhausted from the trials of life, we can consider that Jesus endured what He did that we would not faint.